-A blog following, and detailing, my life and work as a PhD student.
+A blog following, and detailing, my life and work with ichthyosaurs.

-I am a PhD student at the University of Bristol, studying Middle and Late Jurassic ichthyosaurs.
+I am a Postdoctoral Researcher at the University of Bristol, studying ichthyosaur anatomy and function.

 Aside from palaeontology, I enjoy listening to, playing and composing (predominantly) classical music.
 My favourite composers are Jean Sibelius, Arnold Bax and Gustav Mahler.

 Recently, I’ve been involved in a documentary with the BBC: Attenborough and the Sea Dragon will be broadcast tomorrow evening (Sunday, 7 January 2018) at 8pm on BBC1.
 Here’s the trailer for the programme:

 This documentary follows the story of a newly discovered ichthyosaur found near Lyme Regis in Dorset, UK.
 The collector, Chris Moore, is one of those lucky people who can spend much time on the beach, so has found many important fossils over many years.
 This includes the ichthyosaurs Leptonectes moorei, which is named after him.
 I also don’t think I’ve ever seen him not smiling.

 I’ll post a bit about how I became involved in the programme, and some of the story alongside it, after A&tSD airs.
 I’ve only seen an earlier cut of the programme itself – at that point the producers, editors, animators, and many more had done a great job – and am looking forward to experiencing the final version.
 Hopefully you’ll enjoy it too.

 The great thing is that ichthyosaurs are so awesome: no one feels bad about spending all their time thinking about them.
 That’s what I’ve spent my last four years doing.
 It will also be what I spend a large part of the next three years doing.